-(a) If, prior to the Settlement Date, the Grantee shall undergo: a termination of full-time employment if an employee (and also termination of Service if a director); or cessation of providing Credited Service if a consultant, each other than for Cause, (i) the RSUs which are vested at the time of such termination shall be determined in accordance with Section 3, (ii) the RSUs which are not vested at the date of such termination shall expire on such date.
-In the event of such termination, regardless of the Grantee's deferral election, the Company, as soon as practicable following the effective date of termination shall issue shares of Stock to Grantee (or Grantee's designated beneficiary or estate executor in the event of Grantee's death) with respect to any RSUs which, as of the effective date of termination, have vested but for which shares of Stock had not yet been issued to Grantee.
-Notwithstanding the foregoing, if the Grantee is a specified employee (as defined in Section 409A of the Code), any distribution on account of termination of employment shall be delayed six months and a day after the Grantee's separation from service (within the meaning of Section 409A of the Code and the regulations promulgated thereunder) after such termination of employment.
+- (a) If, prior to the Settlement Date, the Grantee shall undergo (other than by reason of death or becoming Disabled) a termination of full-time employment (and also termination of Service if a director), (i) the RSUs that are vested at the time of such termination shall be determined in accordance with Section 3, and (ii) the RSUs that are not vested at the date of such termination shall be cancelled on such date. - (b) On the date of the Grantee's death or upon determination by the Committee in its sole discretion that the Grantee has become Disabled (in each case, after the Grant Date and prior to third anniversary of the Grant Date), 100% of the RSUs shall become immediately vested and, regardless of the Grantee's deferral election, the Company as soon as reasonably practicable shall issue shares of Stock to the Grantee (or the Grantee's designated beneficiary or estate executor in the event of the Grantee's death) with respect to the RSUs that have vested hereunder but for which shares of Stock had not yet been issued to the Grantee.